-RME scenario: 10-minute showers for everyone except the last person to shower; 15 minutes for last person to shower
+RME scenario: 10-minute showers for everyone except the last person to shower; 15 minutes for the last person to shower

 The CTE scenario default value for a shower duration of 7 minutes is similar to the average reported shower duration of 7.8 minutes per shower for North America (DeOreo et al. 2016).
-The default RME value more closely approximates the recommended mean values for showering time for adults in the US EPA Exposure Factors Handbook (2011; Table 16-1): 20 minutes for 16 - < 21-year-olds and 17 minutes for adults 18 - < 65 years of age.
-Information on shower durations used in this Report can be found in Section 7.4 below.
+The default RME value more closely approximates the recommended mean values for showering time for adults in the US EPA Exposure Factors Handbook (2011; Table 16-1): 18 minutes for 6 < 11-year olds, 20 minutes for 16 - < 21-year-olds and 17 minutes for adults 18 - < 65 years of age.
+Information on shower/bath durations used in this Report can be found in Section 7.4 below.

 The SHOWER model also allows the user to select (i) the time of day the shower(s) occurred, (ii) the time spent in the bathroom after showering, and (iii) the time between the bathroom stay and the next shower.
-The model defaults were used for the time spent in the bathroom after showering and the time between the bathroom stay and the next shower because no site-specific information was available.
-Modifications to the other parameters are described in the following section (7.4).
+For these parameters, model defaults were used because no site-specific information was available.
+For the time of day of showering, the morning default setting is such that all showers occur before the individual of interest leaves the residence.
+Thus, in cases where the default values are used, the modeled person would be exposed to volatilized chemicals from all morning showers.
+Unless I identified information to the contrary, I used the default assumption of morning showers.